apecloud/kubeblocks/docs/user_docs/kubeblocks-for-qdrant/manage-qdrant.md

 ---
 title: Manage Qdrant with KubeBlocks
-description: How to manage vector databases on KubeBlocks
+description: How to manage Qdrant on KubeBlocks
 keywords: [qdrant, vector database, control plane]
 sidebar_position: 1
 sidebar_label: Manage Qdrant with KubeBlocks
 ---

 # Manage Qdrant with KubeBlocks

 The popularity of generative AI (Generative AI) has aroused widespread attention and completely ignited the vector database (Vector Database) market.
 Qdrant (read: quadrant) is a vector similarity search engine and vector database.
 It provides a production-ready service with a convenient API to store, search, and manage points—vectors with an additional payload Qdrant is tailored to extended filtering support.
 It makes it useful for all sorts of neural-network or semantic-based matching, faceted search, and other applications.